lesserbug/MRV/README.md

 cross receives no visibility-derived edge.
 Its residual order is then resolved by deterministic graph completion.

+With `theta = f + 1`, Byzantine creators alone cannot account for a crossing.
-The threshold attributes a crossing partly to vertices authored by correct creators; it does not establish transaction receive-order fairness or make correct-creator ancestry independent of message scheduling.
+The evidence remains structural rather than a transaction receive-order guarantee, and its ancestry may still reflect message scheduling.

 ## Repository layout